upper/site/tour/tutorials/sql-builder/01/README.md

 ```

 Note that we're reassigning `q` in the last example.
 This is because queries
-are immutable and methods do not affect the caller, like in the next case
+are immutable, and methods do not affect the caller, like in the next case
 (where `q` is not affected by `Where`):

 ```go